-Salad Nicoise always reminds me of a fabulous weekend break in Nice, with my then boyfriend, now husband.
-It was late March, but the weather was glorious, and we enjoyed a fabulous Salad Nicoise in Place Charles Felix in the wonderful old town of Nice.
+This salad always reminds me of a fabulous weekend break in Nice where my boyfriend (now husband) and I enjoyed a fabulous Salad Nicoise in the city's old town.

-It's a delicious salad that is said to have originated in Nice, and traditionally includes tomatoes, tuna and/or anchovies, hard boiled eggs and olive oil or vinaigrette.
+It's a delicious salad that is said to have originated in Nice, and even took it's name from this beautiful city.

 Serves 2 or 4 as a starter